• Skip to main content

 I believe creativity is inherent in human beings, but gets obscured by all the superficial activity of the mind, daily worries and problems.
 We don’t need to learn creativity, but we need to learn how to access it within ourselves.

-Once you learn to observe and pay full attention to the artwork, creativity starts to flow: all you do is look with a clear open mind, and all of a sudden you get little ideas, you know what colour to use, where to place a next paper detail and so on.
-With plenty of practice this process becomes absolutely natural and truly joyful.
+Once you learn to observe and pay full attention to the artwork, creativity starts to flow: all you do is look with a clear, open mind, and all of a sudden you get little ideas, you know what colour to use, where to place the next paper detail, and so on.
+With plenty of practice, this process becomes absolutely natural and truly joyful.

 Yulia Brodskaya Quote